-STEP 4-Place the Otobow around the patient's head with the raised circle of the bone oscillator at the center of the forehead close to the natural hairline.
+STEP 3-If your model includes Bone Conduction: Place the Otobow around the patient's head with the raised circle of the bone oscillator at the center of the forehead close to the natural hairline.
 Place the rubber pad of the Otobow at the base of the head.
 Drape the gray cable across the top of the head to keep it out of the patient's face.

 NOTE: If Otobow placement seems unstable, use an alcohol wipe to clean the skin and bone oscillator surface to improve contact.

-STEP 5-To start automated audiometry:
+STEP 4-To start automated audiometry: Enter the patient information into the required fields.